Finding Customers around the World: Announcing SBA’s Export Video Contest

 How to Enter:

 1) Create one original video 3 minutes or less in high-definition format.
 Contest participants must end their video with the following words: "That's my exporting story.
-Where will your next customer come from?", along with a referral to www.export.gov for assistance.
+Where will your next customer come from?", along with a referral to business.usa.gov/export for assistance.
 This referral can be spoken, written, embedded or delivered in any appropriate way deemed effective by the submitter.

 2) All videos must have a unique title or they will not be judged. i.e., not "My Export Story."